 Human Society and Its Environment (HSIE) includes a number of compulsory and elective subjects.
 In Year 7-10, all students complete both History and Geography, which are studied for one semester each.
 In History and Geography, students are involved in fieldwork, site studies, practical lessons, and gathering, processing and analysing information in new and exciting ways.
-In Year 9 & 10, students also have the option to choose a number of HSIE electives, including International Studies, Business Services and Commerce.
-In Year 11 & 12, HSIE subjects that are available to study include Ancient History, Modern History, Geography, Business Studies, Economics, Legal Studies, Studies of Religion, and Society and Culture.
+In Year 9 & 10, students also have the option to choose a number of HSIE electives, including International Studies and Commerce.
+In Year 11 & 12, HSIE subjects that are available to study include Ancient History, Modern History, Geography, Business Studies, Economics, Legal Studies, Studies of Religion II, and Society and Culture, History Extension and VET Retail and Business Services, which are Vocational Education and Training (VET) courses.